LeyangWen/TokenHSI/README.md

 ### 20250722
 - Found bug in reward, it seems that the ergo reward was never used, fix and rerun exp in try4-5 & -4
+- Another bug in reward, it prevent lowering the box

 ## Goal: Terrain adaptation from modified construction carry